iamroymadelva/enterprise-ai-workflows/docs/workflow-overview.md

 * processing structure
 * formatting requirements
 * workflow routing logic
-* refinement requirements

-This allows the ecosystem to maintain structured operational behavior across different use cases.
+This allows the ecosystem to maintain consistent operational behavior across different use cases.

 ---

 ## 4. Structured Processing

-The workflow processes the request using staged operational logic.
+The workflow processes requests using staged operational logic.

 Depending on the GPT system, this may include: